cmuth001/PDQAssessment/README.md

   **http://serveo.net/:** Expose local servers to the internet

-* If you success fully ran all the above commands click below link.
+* If you successfully ran all the above commands click below link.
 [chandu.serveo.net](http://chandu.serveo.net/)